-Creative Fibre Award for New Weavers 2014
+Creative Fibre New Weavers Award

 In 2000 the Society received an anonymous donation from a member to institute an annual weaving award.
 The donor was concerned at the number of looms being offered for sale and wanted to encourage new weavers (who often get no further than learning the very basics) to keep weaving.
 Although this funding has run out Council feels that the award is important in promoting the development of weaving and voted that Creative Fibre will now fund this award annually.
-The Award is to be used for resources which may be equipment, yarns, books or further weaving education.
+The award is to be used for resources which may be equipment, yarns, books or further weaving education.
 The chosen recipient will receive $500.
 Conditions:

 - The entrant must be a New Zealand resident and a current Creative Fibre member.
 The entrant must present a portfolio/folder, to include a sampler or display piece and weaving records, showing a basic understanding of weaving theory.
 The form and amount of documentation presented is up to the applicant.